dkoosis/cowgnition/docs/GO_PRACTICES.md

 # Watch mode for TDD workflow
 gotestsum --watch

+# Run tests for a specific package
+gotestsum --format pkgname -- ./internal/config

+# Run tests with a specific pattern
+gotestsum --format testname -- -run TestConfig
 ```

 For our project, `gotestsum` is integrated into the Makefile, and developers should use `make test` rather than running `go test` directly.
+This ensures consistent test output and reporting across all environments.

 ## Code Style and Quality Practices